The Projection Problem in Commutative, Positively Ordered Monoids: Abstract

 \section{Abstract}

-We examine the problem of projecting subsets of a positively ordered monoid into an order ideal.
-We prove that to this end one may restrict to a subset, at times just a single element, for whose cardinality we provide an explicit upper bound.
+We examine the problem of projecting subsets of a commutative, positively ordered monoid into an $o$-ideal.
+We prove that to this end one may restrict to a sufficient subset, for whose cardinality we provide an explicit upper bound.
 Several applications to set functions, vector lattices and other more explicit structures are provided.